Clearwater Criminal Defense Lawyer

 Felonies are the most serious charges, and these can impact you for some time.
 Often, this charge covers dangerous crimes that may put you in prison for more than a year.
 If someone else was or could have been injured by the crime, it’s likely a felony.
 Felonies may include the following:

 Say instead, however, you were charged with a misdemeanor, which doesn’t seem so serious, right?
 Unfortunately, they can still haunt you.
-While you’ll usually serve less than a year in prison, you may also have other penalties, like community service and fines.
+While you’ll usually serve less than a year in jail, you may also have other penalties, like community service and fines.
 These charges might not seem so severe, but the penalties can add up.

 A misdemeanor may be one of these types of crimes, so call if you’ve been charged with these or similar crimes: